Deep-MI/Deep-MI.github.io/research/index.md

   In addition to medical image computing and computational neuroimaging, our research intersets include computational geometry and topology, computer and biomedical vision, computer-aided design, geometric modeling and computer graphics.
-  The lab is committed to publishing our code and posting manuscripts on preprint servers.

 <!---
 - AI in Medical Imaging, Deep-Learning, Convolutional Neural Networks,